sunnyso22/recipe-sharing-app/README.md

 1. Form validation with using the hook `useAcionState`
 2. Update metadata to Clerk
+3. Nested Link in Card component
-3. Implement Incremental Static Regeneration(ISR)
+4. Implement Incremental Static Regeneration(ISR)
-4. Fix the search bar which show the serach result instantly
+5. Fix the search bar which show the serach result instantly

 ## Known Issues